sangupta/jerry/README.md

 Quartz scheduler, and utility classes to work with HTML, cookies, JSON, XML, reflection, URIs, web and much more.

+The project is built upon the following `jerry` module libraries:

+* `jerry-core`: core functions and utility classes
+* `jerry-http`: core helper classes to work with HTTP requests
+* `jerry-web`: core helper classes when building Java web applications

 Features
 --------
 * Collection of utility classes